 Another benefit of becoming an egg donor is that you’ll gain insight into your own fertility.
 As part of the screening process, you’ll undergo a series of tests that will help to assess your reproductive health.
 These tests can provide you with valuable information about your fertility and may help you to make informed decisions about your reproductive future.

 A variety of pre-screen tests are required to determine the donor’s fertility.
-These tests include physical exams, blood tests, genetic screening panes, and a transvaginal ultrasound.
+These tests include physical exams, blood tests, genetic screening plans, and a transvaginal ultrasound.

-At KindEos, we also test for AMH (Anti-Mullerian Hormone) levels as part of our screening process.
+At KindEos, we also test for AMH (Anti-Mullerian hormone) levels as part of our screening process.
 AMH levels can give us an indication of a woman’s ovarian reserve, which is the number of eggs remaining in her ovaries.
-This information can be helpful in predicting a woman’s future fertility.
+This information can help predict a woman’s future fertility.

 The pre-screen tests will provide you with valuable information about your fertility.
 For example, you’ll learn about your reproductive health and your risk of hereditary diseases.